Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Discussion

 This work opens several avenues for further research.
 The obvious one is to use QND-MT as an input for systematic optimization of the measurement pulses.
 The goal here is to optimize the driving amplitude and measurement time, minimizing the errors that manifest in the Choi matrices.
-This would allow us to reduce the decay channels found in the experiment, while keeping other sources of error at bay---e.g. non-dispersive effects \cite{govia_entanglement_2016}, discrimination errors \cite{Martinez2020improving,pereira_qnd_tomography}, decoherence \cite{boissonneault_dispersive_2009}, leakage to higher levels of the transmon \cite{wang_optimal_2021}, or rotating wave corrections \cite{Sank2016}.
-Another approach is to design alternative schemes for qubit readout that may be more QND \cite{Didier2015fast,Dassonneville2020fast,Touzard2019gated}, but this would add new error sources that could be similarly identified and characterized with the application of QND-MT.
+This would allow us to reduce the decay channels found in the experiment, while keeping other sources of error at bay---e.g. non-dispersive effects~\cite{govia_entanglement_2016}, discrimination errors~\cite{Martinez2020improving,pereira_qnd_tomography}, decoherence~\cite{boissonneault_dispersive_2009}, leakage to higher levels of the transmon~\cite{wang_optimal_2021}, or rotating wave corrections~\cite{Sank2016}.
+Another approach is to design alternative schemes for qubit readout that may be more QND~\cite{Didier2015fast,Dassonneville2020fast,Touzard2019gated}, but this would add new error sources that could be similarly identified and characterized with the application of QND-MT.

-Another important research avenue is to further understand and mitigate the correlations between simultaneous measurements.
-In this work we have explored two-qubit correlations, but higher-order correlations, involving 3 or more qubits, could also be analyzed with the help of better tomography methods, such as compressed sensing \cite{gross2010cs,Riofro2017experimental}.
-These methods could also be combined with other witnesses for the separability of measurement processes, which we could also aim to improve in the optimization of the experimental controls.
+\lp{An additional} research avenue is to further understand and mitigate the correlations between simultaneous measurements.
+In this work we have explored two-qubit correlations, but higher-order correlations, involving 3 or more qubits, could also be analyzed with the help of better tomography methods, such as compressed sensing~\cite{gross2010cs,Riofro2017experimental}. \tr{These methods could also be used to quantify readout and cross-talk errors occurring in multi-qubit stabilizer measurements involving plaquettes of 4 or more qubits as they are required in practical quantum error correction codes such as the surface~\cite{krinner_realizing_2021,google_error_correction_2021,Zhao2021surfacecode} or color codes \cite{postler_demonstration_2022}.}